Security

 Server exposure

-The Tidewave runs over the same host and port as your web application,
+- The Tidewave MCP, running over the same host and port as your web application

-to evaluate code.
-Luckily, there are best practices put in place to prevent
+Theoretically, someone in the same network as you would be able to access Tidewave and its services to evaluate code.
+Luckily, there are best practices put in place to prevent that:

 Localhost binding - most web frameworks restrict your web application in development to only be accessible from your own machine, to restrict unwanted access to your application and development tools like Tidewave.

-Remote IP checks - Tidewave verifies all incoming requests belong to the current machine by verifying the connection's remote IP.
+Remote IP checks - If the above is disabled, Tidewave MCP still verifies all incoming requests belong to the current machine by verifying the connection's remote IP.

 Origin checks - For browser requests, Tidewave also verifies that the request's "origin" header matches your development URL.